peteroupc/peteroupc.github.io/random.md

 -  use in communications between two networked computers (including in data transfer, data transport, and messaging), and
 -  cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage,

-should use cryptographic RNGs to generate such numbers.
-So should applications that generate random numbers so infrequently that the RNG's speed is not a concern.
+as well as for applications that generate random numbers so infrequently that the RNG's speed is not a concern.

 <a id=Quality></a>
 ### Quality